-• Discount rate
+Discount rate

 The discount rate used is the pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 The Group used discount rates based on the industry's weighted average cost of capital (WACC).
 The rates used to discount the future cash flows are based on risk-free interest rates in the relevant markets where the subsidiaries are domiciled taking into consideration the debt premium, market risk premium, gearing, corporate tax rate and asset betas of these subsidiaries.
-In 2023, 2022 and 2021, management assumed discount rates of 7.32% to 13.40%, 11.05% to 16.50% and 8.57% to 11.53%, respectively.
+In 2024, 2023 and 2022, management assumed discount rates of 14.96%, 7.32% to 13.40% and 11.05% to 16.50%, respectively.

-• Average annual revenue growth rate and long-term growth rate forecasted long-term growth of real gross domestic product (GDP) of the economy in which the business operates.
-In 2023, 2022 and 2021, management assumed average growth rates in revenues of 0.00% to 49.64%, 0.00% to 33.33% and 0.00% to 59.09%, respectively, and terminal growth rates of 3.00%, 2.80 to 4.68% and 3.00%, respectively.
+• Average annual revenue growth rate and long-term growth rate Average growth rates in revenues are based on the Group's expectation of market developments and the changes in the environment in which it operates.
+The Group uses revenue growth rates based on past historical performance as well as expectations on the results of its strategies.
+On the other hand, the perpetual growth rate used to compute for the terminal value is based on the forecasted long-term growth of real gross domestic product (GDP) of the economy in which the business operates.
+In 2024, 2023 and 2022, management assumed average growth rates in revenues of 8.00% to 25.02%, 0.00% to 49.64% and 0.00% to 33.33%, respectively, and terminal growth rates of 3.00%, 3.00% and 2.80% to 4.68, respectively.